akashmaurya032/Github-book/Readme.md

-# This is text books of java.
+# This is text book of java.
-# 100 books has been published.
+# 100 books have been published.
 # welcome back.